Ja Rule: 50 Cent

 In his book, 50 Cent details how Kenneth "Supreme" McGriff tried to resolve the conflict between him and Ja Rule.
 Allegedly, McGriff asked 50 Cent to leave them alone because of the money involved.
-50 Cent insinuated the conflict had something to do with the shooting where he was ambushed and shot.

 Since then, Black Child and other Murder Inc. rappers such as Cadillac Tah publicly insulted 50 Cent with "There's a Snitch in the Club" by Cadillac Tah, and "The Real Wanksta" by Black Child.
 In both songs, Black Child details violent actions directed toward 50 Cent.
 The exchange of insult tracks released from both parties culminated in Ja Rule's Blood in My Eye, which was an album that returned additional insults to 50 Cent.
 Because of the ongoing feud between the two, 50 Cent's labelmates Eminem, Dr. Dre, Obie Trice, D12, DMX, Busta Rhymes, and the rest of the members of G-Unit, also became involved and released tracks which insulted Ja Rule.

 Ja Rule later released R.U.L.E. which included the successful single "New York", featuring Jadakiss and Fat Joe, in which Ja Rule obliquely attacked 50 Cent.
 This single prompted 50 Cent to enter a feud with the two featured artists, reflected in his response, "Piggy Bank".

 Although it seemed that the feud was over, Ja Rule returned with a track titled "21 Gunz".
 In response, Lloyd Banks and 50 Cent released the track "Return of Ja Fool" on Lloyd Banks' mixtape Mo Money in the Bank Pt.
 4, Gang Green Season Starts Now.

 In an interview with MTV, Ja Rule stated, in reference to his album, The Mirror: